raja-muhammad-asher/raja-muhammad-asher/README.md

 ### Hi there 👋, I am ASHER

+Having 19 years of experience in software product and project management.
+Worked on more than 100 technical projects.
+Overseen complete software development life cycle.
+JavaScript is my new love so working as a Full Stack JavaScript Developer at the moment.
 <!--
 **raja-muhammad-asher/raja-muhammad-asher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.